About Mountain Lights

 Message

-Our experiences of being connected to the world in its largest sense, of being part of an essential pattern, became my true subject matter.
+Our experiences of being connected to the world in its largest sense, of being part of an essential pattern, became my subject matter.